 SPLASH INTO YOUR RIVER ADVENTURE!

 The Murray River flows through forested, high rainfall areas of the Darling Range.
-This 134kms water corridor is well utilised - and loved - with adventure activities such as canoeing, white-water rafting and mountain biking the flood plains being among the most popular.
-Most centre on the section of the river that traverses Lane Poole Reserve, which at 500 hectares is the largest state park in WA’s northern jarrah forest.
+This 134kms water corridor is well utilised - and loved - with adventure activities such as canoeing, fast water rafting and mountain biking the flood plains being among the most popular.
+Most centre on the section of the river that traverses Lane Poole Reserve, which at 55 000 hectares is the largest state park in WA’s northern jarrah forest.
 After exploring and spending time in and around the Murray, it’s not hard to fall in love with the river and the endless waves of adventure it brings.

 A MENU FULL OF ADVENTURE